Lincoln County Treasurer's Office - Tax Sale

-When the tax sale is completed, payment will be taken to the Treasurer’s office.
+When the tax sale is completed, payment will be taken in the Treasurer’s office.

 Certificate of Purchase

 Certificate of Purchase is $20.00.
+The tax deed will be issued in the Certificate of Purchase owner's name.
 The Treasurer’s office will retain the original Certificate of Purchase, and copies will be sent to the buyers.
 Bankruptcy may stop the collection of interest.

 3% interest is applied to original purchase amount for the first year, with additional 15% per annum applied to days held since tax sale date until redemption.
 After the first year, interest shall remain at 15% per annum thru subsequent years.

-If the original property owner fails to redeem or pay current year taxes by the Dec.
-31, the Treasurer will then send you a bill for those taxes to be paid in full.
+If the original property owner fails to redeem or pay current year taxes by December 31, the Treasurer will then send you a bill for those taxes to be paid in full.
 You can expect this bill in January.
 Owner redemption and other specific statutory provisions relating to the overall tax sale can be found under Wyoming Statutes 39-13-108.
-Office personnel are not authorized to provide legal advice, nor answer legal questions.
+PLEASE NOTE: Office personnel are not authorized to provide legal advice, nor answer legal questions.

-We ask that only sincere tax buyers participate in this tax sale, with full intentions of fulfilling their obligation of five years, or until the property is redeemed.
+We ask that only sincere tax buyers participate in this tax sale, with full intentions of fulfilling their obligation of 4-6 years, or until the property is redeemed.

 Please understand, if you cannot meet your obligation, the Treasurer is not responsible, nor obligated, to transfer or reassign your Certificate of Purchase.
 The tax buyer is responsible to find someone to buy or reassign their certificates.